Fundamental limits on quantum cloning from the no-signalling principle: Abstract

 \section{Abstract}

 The no-cloning theorem is a cornerstone of quantum cryptography.
-Here we generalize and rederive under weaker assumptions various upper bounds on the maximum achievable fidelity of probabilistic and deterministic cloning machines.
-Building on ideas by Gisin [Phys.~Lett.~A, 1998], our results hold even for cloning machines that do not obey the laws of quantum mechanics, as long as remote state preparation is possible and the non-signalling principle holds.
+Here we generalize and rederive in a unified framework various upper bounds on the maximum achievable fidelity of probabilistic and deterministic cloning machines.
+Building on ideas by Gisin [Phys.~Lett.~A, 1998], our result starts from the fact that remote state preparation is possible and the no-signalling principle holds.
 We apply our general theorem to several subsets of states that are of interest in quantum cryptography.

 \end{CJK*}